 Ecotec, an environmental consultancy, was engaged for environmental studies and approvals.

-Fenix Resources’ wholly-owned logistics subsidiaries, Newhaul Road Logistics and Newhaul Port Logistics, will offer road transport and port services for the project.
+Fenix Resources’ wholly owned logistics subsidiaries, Newhaul Road Logistics and Newhaul Port Logistics, are offering road transport and port services for the project.